owencramer/Battleship/README.md

 # Battleship

+### Disclaimer
+Note: Most commands are for Ubuntu (Linux) and similar flavors.
+Please use resources to find a way to install Java if needed.

 ### Get Started with the game:
 - Download the game [here](https://github.com/owencramer/Battleship/releases).
 - Select either zip or tar.gz (Windows and MacOS users, please use the **zip** download option)